Updated: June 15, 2018

 As has happened before, US-ROK military exercises can be adapted to meet diplomatic and security objectives.
 There are several options that may mitigate tensions and lay the groundwork for dialogue:

 - Suspend.
-One option is for the US and ROK to suspend major military exercises in South Korea for as long as North Korea refrains from staging nuclear or missile tests.
+The US and South Korea could suspend major military exercises on the peninsula for as long as North Korea refrains from staging nuclear or missile tests.
 To address concerns that a suspension would compromise combat readiness, modified exercises could be held outside of South Korea.

 - Scale down.
 A special advisor to South Korean President Moon Jae-in has proposed that South Korea “scale down deployment of American strategic weapons over the Korean peninsula” in exchange for a freeze on North Korea’s nuclear and missile activities.